 The Powder River Basin has emerged over the past year as the latest source of oil production growth for the Lower 48.
 Companies ranging from a reborn Samson Resources to US onshore mainstays Devon, Chesapeake, and EOG are now betting on the basin to become a long-term core asset.
 Colorado’s industry lacks the size, variety, and Wild West characteristics of Texas, but that is precisely why the Centennial State’s oil production is surging to record levels.
 This paper describes a comprehensive field study of eight horizontal wells deployed in the stacked Niobrara and Codell reservoirs in the Wattenberg Field (Denver-Julesburg Basin).

+If you can see it, then maybe you can control it.
+This sums up the latest quest that the unconventional engineering community embarked upon to get a better understanding of proper well spacing and how fractures really interact.
 Devon Energy will be getting simpler and smaller by selling two no-growth assets—gas acreage in the Barnett Shale in Texas and oil sand operations in Canada.
 Its future is staked on growing oil production in the Permian’s Delaware Basin and three other unconventional oil plays.
 The struggle to overcome the challenge of frac hits has led to a critical dialogue about which pathway the shale sector should take.
-One idea is to simply put the problem at the center of every major decision.
-The upcoming event will provide the shale sector with a venue to share new learnings and approaches meant to overcome one of its greatest subsurface challenges.